lucasbasquerotto/root/README.md

 ## On non-Linux environments, with VSCode, Vagrant and VirtualBox installed:

-* This step can be skipped in other Linux environments.
+(* This step can be skipped in other Linux environments)

 - Run: